 Elections

-To verify your voter registration, update your ballot mailing address, or to find out more information about candidates, visit Vote.Utah.gov or DavisVotes.com.
+To verify your voter registration, update your ballot mailing address, or learn more about elections, visit Vote.Utah.gov or DavisVotes.com

 (Listed in Master Ballot Position Order)